All photos in this post are available for purchase in the photo gallery.

 The rain created lots of mud and great puddles around the asphalt and sliding off the track surface could be more of a muddy mess than usual.

-I vividly recall club president Fred Russell in practice sliding off the track after exiting the far 180-degree corner.
-He just ran out of room and powered off the tarmac, across the mud, and into a very large pond of standing water.
+I vividly recall club president Fred Russell in practice sliding off the track after exiting the far 180-degree corner, probably clipping the corner’s apex just a bit too early.
+As he powered out of the corner, he just ran out of room and flew off the pavement, across the mud, and into a very large pond of standing water.

 As it hit, the speeding kart pushed a great curtain of liquid high into the air, which plowed along in front of him like a large fountain until his kart eventually came to a stop in the middle of the little lake.
 We were all dead silent trying to process what we’d just seen.